IBM/ibm-satellite-storage/config-templates/ibm/ocs/README.md

 This will upgrade OCS to the new version.

-**Note: Please do not delete any of the older configurations and assignments as it may result in data loss**
+**Note: Please DO NOT delete any of the older configurations and assignments as it may result in DATA LOSS**

 ## Troubleshooting
 ### What to do when OCS install fails
-- Check the describe of storagecluster and cephcluster in openshift-storage namespace
+- Check the describe of storagecluster and cephcluster in the openshift-storage namespace

 ```
 $ oc describe storagecluster -n openshift-storage